unisonweb/platform/unison-src/transcripts/merge.output.md

   do an `add` or `update`, here's how your codebase would
   change:

-    ⍟ These names already exist.
-You can `update` them to your new definition:
+    ⍟ These new definitions are ok to `add`:

       foo : Text
 ```